ogngnaoh/reddit-sentiment-analysis/README.md

 ### Step 4: Create API Endpoints

 1. **Define Models**: Use SQLAlchemy to create database models for storing user information and analyzed posts.
-2. **Implement Endpoints**: Create API endpoints for user registration, login, and fetching sentiment analysis results.
+2. **Implement Endpoints**: Create API endpoints for fetching sentiment analysis results, clearing database, creating visualizations.
 Implement necessary routes to handle these actions.

 ### Step 5: Visualization

 1. **Install Plotly**: Install Plotly for creating visualizations.
 2. **Create Visualizations**: Generate visual representations of the sentiment analysis results using Plotly and integrate them into the web dashboard.

-### Step 6: User Authentication

-1. **Set Up JWT Authentication**: Implement user authentication using Flask-JWT-Extended.
-This involves setting up routes for user registration and login and protecting endpoints with JWT.

-### Step 7: Deployment
+### Step 6: Deployment

 1. **Prepare for Deployment**: Create a `Procfile` for Heroku, install Gunicorn, and ensure all necessary configurations are set for deployment.
 2. **Deploy to Heroku**: Initialize a git repository, commit code, create a Heroku app, push code to Heroku, and run database migrations.